jahirmedinacs/TRANZACT-Tech-Interview/README.md

 If you encounter any issues during the installation or test execution, ensure that you have installed the correct versions of Python and the required packages.
 Additionally, double-check your API key and endpoint URLs in the configuration files.

 ## License
-This project is released under the MIT License.
+This project is released under the GNU General Public License v3.0.
 See the LICENSE file for more information.

 ## Contributing
 To contribute to the project, please open an issue or submit a pull request on the project's GitHub repository.